-- kyuubiClientPrincipal: Kerberos principal for client authentication - kyuubiClientKeytab: path of Kerberos keytab file for client authentication - kyuubiServerPrincipal: Kerberos principal configured by kyuubi.kinit.principal at the server side. kyuubiServerPrincipal is available as an alias of principal since 1.7.0, use principal for previous versions.
+- kyuubiClientPrincipal: Kerberos principal for client authentication - kyuubiClientKeytab: path of Kerberos keytab file for client authentication - kyuubiClientTicketCache: path of Kerberos ticketCache file for client authentication, available since 1.8.0. - kyuubiServerPrincipal: Kerberos principal configured by kyuubi.kinit.principal at the server side. kyuubiServerPrincipal is available as an alias of principal since 1.7.0, use principal for previous versions.